 - Linux ERT at Embedded World exhibition – 25 until 27 February 2014 - Visit DCE CTU developers and researchers at the OSADL booth (hall 5 booth 276).

-UIO driver for the MF624 card is already included in the Linux mainline kernel.
-More documentation for this driver can be found on DCE HW Wiki page.
+UIO driver and Simulink blockset has been developed.
+The UIO driver is already included in the mainline Linux kernel.
+Simulink blockset is available from a separate repository.
+More documentation about the UIO driver can be found on DCE HW Wiki page.

 Standard distribution Linux kernel does not guarantee bounded latencies for many operations.
-The use of real-time variant of Linux kernel is required to make system durable.
-This kernel variants minimizes regions where switch to the highest priority (i.e. Linux ERT generated) task is blocked by kernel when servicing system calls for other tasks.
+The use of real-time variant of Linux kernel is required to guarantee bounded latencies.
+This kernel variants minimizes regions where switch to the highest priority (e.g. Linux ERT generated) task is blocked by kernel when servicing system calls for other tasks.

-- project download area contains released versions of the Linux target and CANopen based distributed system
+- Download area at Sourceforge contains released versions of the Linux target and CANopen based distributed system

 - Humusoft MF624 card support blockset